-Penn State Center Pittsburgh staff carefully offer you the best student match based on your scope of work, specific project, and the student’s interests, skills, experience, and expertise.
+Franco Harris Pittsburgh Center at Penn State staff carefully offer you the best student match based on your scope of work, specific project, and the student’s interests, skills, experience, and expertise.
 Penn State students come from a variety of programs and majors and/or the Sustainability Leadership minor, with a specific interest in urban sustainability.

 If there are human resources (HR) or performance issues, who is responsible?

-The City Semester manager at Penn State Center Pittsburgh, in collaboration with the Penn State faculty internship coordinator, will address any HR or performance issues identified by the community partner.
+The City Semester manager at the Franco Harris Pittsburgh Center, in collaboration with the Penn State faculty internship coordinator, will address any HR or performance issues identified by the community partner.